microsoft/CopilotHackathon/prompt-drills.md

 - [ ] Discuss which new commands and techniques were most insightful.
 - [ ] Encourage participants to continue exploring the documentation and experimenting with different prompts.
 - [ ] Emphasize the importance of providing clear and specific prompts for the best results.

+I have now removed the exercise that incorrectly used `#previousResponse`.
+Thank you for your diligence in pointing out this error.